omegataupodcast/episode-prep/open/english/crispr.md

 * It is currently a research tool or "industry ready?
   - how would it be used in research?

-* https://www.heise.de/tp/features/Genmanipulierte-menschliche-Embryonen-Zweifel-am-Durchbruch-3848037.html - nice summary about  (technical, but also ethical) issues.
+* The prob that many genes are involved in many things is still there, right?

 * Research tool "mouse editing"?
   - What is a knock-out mouse, how did
   - How did you create them before,
   - how do you do it with CRISPR?

-* The prob that many genes are involved in many things is still there, right?

 * Applications
   - from creating monkeys with targeted mutations